Omar Sharif: 1980s

 He appeared on stage in a production of The Sleeping Prince in 1983, saying he "appeared in the bad films of great directors".

-Sharif worked steadily in television, appearing in Pleasure Palace (1981), Peter the Great (1986), and Anastasia: The Mystery of Anna (1986) (as Nicholas II of Russia).
+Sharif worked steadily in television, appearing in Pleasure Palace (1981), Ayoub (1983), Peter the Great (1986), and Anastasia: The Mystery of Anna (1986) (as Nicholas II of Russia).
 He had supporting parts in Grand Larceny (1987) and The Possessed (1988).
 His first notable credit in a while was Mountains of the Moon (1990) but Sharif's part was only small.
 He was the subject of This Is Your Life in 1989, when he was surprised by Michael Aspel outside his Paris apartment.
-In Egypt, he starred in The Puppeteer (1989) alongside Mervat Amin, where he played a role of a puppeteer living in rural Egypt.
+In Egyptian cinema, he starred in The Puppeteer (1989) alongside Mervat Amin, where he played a role of a puppeteer living in rural Egypt.